Introduction: Why Improving Diet for Mental Health Matters

 Why Omega-3 Fatty Acids Matter for the Mind

-Fatty fish such as salmon, sardines, and mackerel are rich in omega-3s, which are known to reduce symptoms of depression and improve brain health.
-These fats are essential for neuron flexibility and communication, enhancing memory and emotional balance.
+Fatty fish such as salmon, sardines, and mackerel are rich in omega-3s.
+These healthy fats not only reduce symptoms of depression, but they also improve overall brain health.
+Moreover, omega-3s support neuron flexibility and communication.
+As a result, they enhance memory and emotional balance.

 Whole Foods vs. Processed: The Mental Divide

 Whole foods—fruits, vegetables, whole grains, legumes, and lean proteins—offer a powerhouse of mental health support.
-In contrast, processed foods high in sugar and unhealthy fats may spike energy temporarily but often lead to irritability and crashes.
-Swapping chips for nuts or soda for herbal tea can yield noticeable benefits.
+By contrast, processed foods high in sugar and unhealthy fats may spike energy temporarily but often lead to irritability and crashes.
+For example, swapping chips for nuts or soda for herbal tea can yield noticeable benefits.

 Balanced Nutrition Fuels Cognitive Clarity

 A brain that’s well-fed is one that works well.
 Complex carbohydrates, like oats or quinoa, provide steady energy, while iron and zinc support focus and decision-making.
-Skipping meals or eating poorly can impair memory and concentration, leading to mental fog.
+In addition, skipping meals or eating poorly can impair memory and concentration.
+Therefore, balanced nutrition is the foundation of mental sharpness.

 Improving Sleep and Reducing Stress with Diet